DaveOliver253/EPR-SADD-DO/epr-sadd-do.md

 21. Regulators can also view reports within RPD.
 22. The producer is notified of the outcome by email.
 If rejected, reasons are given and they can resubmit.
 23. The PayCal database periodically receives waste collection and disposal cost data from local authorities (via LAPCAP), broken down by nation and packaging material type.
 These are used as inputs to the fee calculation.
-24. The PRN database receives Packaging Recovery Notes (PRNs) or Packaging Export Recovery Notes (PERNs) from RE/EX (for 2026 onwards) or NPWD (for 2025-year obligations), addressed to specific producers or compliance schemes.
+24. The PRN database receives Packaging waste Recycling Notes (PRNs) or Packaging waste Export Recycling Notes (PERNs) from RE/EX (for 2026 onwards) or NPWD (for 2025-year obligations), addressed to specific producers or compliance schemes.
 25. The producer or CS accepts or rejects each PRN/PERN in RPD, and the decision is sent back to RE/EX or NPWD as appropriate.
 26. Accepted PRNs/PERNs reduce the producer’s reported packaging tonnage, lowering their fee liability.
 27. PayCal applies the relevant cost rates to the producer’s adjusted tonnage to calculate what they owe.
 The resulting billing file is sent periodically via APIM to the FSS system (ServiceNow).